Skip to content

 Writers, what else should other writers be doing in order to stand out to potential clients?

-10 responses to “3 Facts: Why You Lost the Freelance Gig”
+10 thoughts on “3 Facts: Why You Lost the Freelance Gig”

 OMG, I went and read the post, as you instructed, and was going to come back here and comment on the comments!
 Then I read the rest of your post.